ale18V/Anki-Multiple-Choice/README.md

 ## Debug
 Both front.html and back.html include the line: `<p id="multiple-choice-debug"></p>`. \
-This is because in the case that something goes wrong a specific error message will be displayed inside there.
+In case something goes wrong, a specific error message will be displayed in there.
-You can delete it if you want, though I would advise keeping it as it will always be invisible unless an error occurs.
+You can delete it if you want, though I would advise keeping it, as it will always be invisible unless an error occurs.